 Navy medicine offers an alternative to the administrative burden and expense of private practice for physicians, dentists, and medical service corps officers.

-The Medical Service Corps in-service procurement program is a continuing program which provides a path of advancement to commissioned officer status for senior regular Navy hospital corpsmen (HM) and dental technicians (DT) E-5 through E-9 who possess the necessary potential, motivation, and outstanding qualifications.
+The Medical Service Corps in-service procurement program is a continuing program that provides a path of advancement to commissioned officer status for senior regular Navy hospital corpsmen (HM) and dental technicians (DT) E-5 through E-9 who possess the necessary potential, motivation, and outstanding qualifications.

 This program is extremely competitive.
-Enlisted personnel aspiring toward appointment in the medical service corps should begin preparation early in their careers through a sound self-improvement program.
+Enlisted personnel aspiring toward an appointment in the medical service corps should begin preparation early in their careers through a sound self-improvement program.

 Uniformed Services University of the Health Sciences